 Follow these steps to access the Profile Update Form settings:

-- Go to Admin > Set Preferences > Profile Update Form Settings.
+- Go to Admin > Configuration Settings and choose Profile Update Form Settings from the dropdown.
 The Profile Update Form Settings window appears.

 - To enable the updated form, click open the first section, "Enable Profile Update Form," and click the checkbox to enable the form.
 All links to the update form, including any you send in emails, etc. will be directed to the new version of the form.